timonoko/Context-Aware-Auto-Brightness/README.md

 Gamma-correction 1.1:1.0:0.9 is for movies.

-Some recognize black frame and they do not try to brigthen that.
+Some recognize black frame and they do not try to brighten that.